4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 #### PCA

-The **PCA** is a dimensionality reduction technique that seeks to transform an original data set with multiple features (dimensions) into a new data set with fewer features, but preserving most of the important information.
+The **PCA** is a dimensionality reduction technique that seeks to transform an original data set with multiple features (dimensions) into a new data set with fewer features while preserving most of the important information.

 Imagine that we have a dataset with many characteristics, such as height, weight, age, income and education level of different people.
 Each person represents a point in a high-dimensional space, where each feature is a dimension.
 PCA allows us to find new directions or axes in this high-dimensional space, known as principal components.
 These directions represent the linear combinations of the original characteristics that explain most of the variability in the data.
 The first principal component captures the largest possible variability in the data set, the second principal component captures the next largest variability, and so on.